Your Quick Guide To Crane Attachments

 5. Personnel Access Cage

-What it is: A secure platform fitted with rails, gates, and safety features for personnel access.
+What it is: A personnel access cage, or crane man cage, is a secure platform fitted with rails, gates, and safety features for personnel access.
+These units need to be individually proof load tested in accordance with AS4991, tagged and have compliance plate and serial number attached.

-Used for: Lifting workers to elevated work areas for maintenance, inspection, or installation tasks while maintaining compliance with safety standards.
+Used for: Crane man cages are used for lifting workers to elevated work areas for maintenance, inspection, or installation tasks while maintaining compliance with safety standards.

 6. Rescue Cage

-Used for: Evacuating injured workers from difficult-to-reach areas quickly and safely, with space for a stretcher and support personnel.
+Used for: For the emergency retrieval and first aid rescue of injured workers from difficult-to-reach areas on a worksite quickly and safely, with space for a stretcher and support personnel.

 7. Stretcher Workbox